Manual scavenging: Activism

-In India in 1970s, Bindeshwar Pathak introduced his "Sulabh" concept for building and managing public toilets in India, which has introduced hygienic and well-managed public toilet systems.
+In India in the 1970s, Bindeshwar Pathak introduced his "Sulabh" concept for building and managing public toilets in India, which has introduced hygienic and well-managed public toilet systems.
 Activist Bezwada Wilson founded a group in 1994, Safai Karmachari Andolan, to campaign for the demolition of then newly illegal 'dry latrines' (pit latrines) and the abolition of manual scavenging.
 Despite the efforts of Wilson and other activists, the practice persists two decades later.
 In July 2008 "Mission Sanitation" was a fashion show held by the United Nations as part of its International Year of Sanitation.
 On the runway were 36 previous workers, called scavengers, and top models to help bring awareness of the issue of manual scavenging.

 The Movement for Scavenger Community (MSC) is an NGO founded in 2009 by Vimal Kumar with young people, social activists, and like-minded people from the scavenger community.
 MSC is committed to working towards the social and economic empowerment of the scavenger community through the medium of education.

 The "Campaign for Dignity" (Garima Abhiyan) in Madhya Pradesh in India has assisted more than 20,000 women to stop doing manual scavenging as an occupation.

-Pragya Akhilesh is an investigative journalist.
-Her writings on this area in platforms like the Indian Express, The Wire, Outlook, Deccan Herald and Hindustan Times has transformed the dialogue on sanitation workers and has transformed the course of truthful journalism in India despite violent attacks by the Hindu right wing government in India.
-She is one of the biggest sanitation crusaders rightfully called as the 'sanitation woman of India' like Rajendra Singh is called the 'Water man of India.'
-She has been wrongly labelled as the ‘toilet woman of Delhi’ like Bhasha Singh is called 'a manual scavenging journalist' by the government for her prolific contribution highlighting SBM's irregularities focusing on merely infrastructure building rather than protecting the rights of thousands of sanitation workers in India.
-Since 2010 she has highlighted the government’s failure to recognise the labour movement of sanitation workers and the failure to eradicate and rehabilitate manual scavengers in India.
+Pragya Akhilesh is an investigative journalist who is called as the 'sanitation woman of India' for her prolific contribution highlighting SBM's irregularities focusing on merely infrastructure building rather than protecting the rights of thousands of sanitation workers in India.
+Since 2010 she has highlighted the government's failure to recognise the labour movement of sanitation workers and the failure to eradicate and rehabilitate manual scavengers in India.